christinegu27/State-Sentencing-Project/README.md

    Delaware - sitewide portal with judge but not demographic information

-   New Hampshire - no statewide portal
+   New Hampshire - statewide portal does seem to exist (https://odypa.nhecourt.us/portal) but requires a login

    Connecticut - sitewide portal very easy to navigate, but lacks demographic information and judge

    New Jersey - exists, but requires specific searches and a recaptcha

-   Rhode Island- sitewide portal with judge but not demographic information
+   Rhode Island- sitewide portal with judge and sentencing information (looks neat to scrape) but no demographic information and requires a recaptcha

    Ohio - no statewide portal